magomimmo/modern-cljs/doc/tutorial-09.md

 cljs.user=>
 ```

-Evaluate a multiplication and passing it two stringified numbers:
+Evaluate a multiplication by passing to it two stringified numbers:

 ```clj
 cljs.user=> (* "6" "7")